1966 alleged Ceylonese coup attempt: Background

 Following the attempted military coup in 1962 the military of Ceylon underwent many changes.
-In 1965 a new government was elected with following the Sirimavo Bandaranaike government's electoral defeat in 1965, Dudley Senanayake became Prime Minister.
+In 1965 a new government was elected with following the Sirimavo Bandaranaike government's electoral defeat in 1965, Dudley Senanayake became prime minister.
 During his tenure his government began to undo several pro-Sinhalese policies undertaken by the Bandaranaike government, to the resentment of some factions.

 Investigations

 While Dudley Senanayke was in Washington, following investigations led by SP Ana Seneviratne, the Director of CID, the police arrested several non-commissioned officers (NCO) of the army, a retired civil servant and a monk with political ties on the basis of an alleged plot for a coup d'état.
 During this time the Army Commander, Major General Richard Udugama was in the UK and was called back immediately.
-On his arrival he was arrested on July 1966 at the Bandaranaike International Airport by the IGP John Attygalle.
+On his arrival he was arrested in July 1966 at the Bandaranaike International Airport by the IGP John Attygalle.

 31 suspects were arrested, this included Major General Richard Udugama, N.Q.
 Dias (former Permanent Secretary of the Ministry of External Affairs and Defence who had retired after the new government came to power), Ven.
 Henpitagedera Gnanashia, Captain Sirisena and 20 NCOs and Privates as well as several civilians.
 Later two suspects Corporal Tilekawardene and L. V. P. "Dodampe Mudalali" Podiappuhamy 'committed suicide' jumping from the CID office on the fourth floor of the secretariat building.
 At the inquest, following receipt of new evidence, the Magistrate altered the verdict of suicide to one of culpable homicide.
 Several army officers including Major(later Lieutenant General) Denzil Kobbekaduwa were sent on compulsory leave.
 Investigations also revealed a link to a "Dr Tissa" who was identified as Rohana Wijeweera.